juspay/todo-app/tutorial/nixify/1_nix_flake.md

 Why use Nix to develop a Haskell project rather than something like Stack or GHCup?

-- **Let's start with the prerequisites**: It is important to note that the Postgres server, as well as other mentioned prerequisites like postgREST, cabal-install, and GHC, do not provide the necessary information regarding their versions.
+- **Reproducibility**: It is important to note that the Postgres server, as well as other mentioned prerequisites (in `README.md`) like postgREST, cabal-install, and GHC, do not provide the necessary information regarding their versions.
 Nix addresses this issue by locking these versions in `flake.lock`, ensuring that you use the same versions as the developer.
 - **Enhanced productivity**: More time spent on writing Haskell as Nix gives a fully working development environment with `nix develop`.
 - **Multi-platform**: Same configuration generally works on macOS,[^nm] Linux and WSL.